meaniebeanie22/meaniebeanie22.github.io/chapters/the-old-sea-dog-at-the-admiral-benbow.md

 #### Analysis
 During this chapter, Stevenson supports the character development of many of the core characters of the novel, and presents Jim in a light that relates him most to the target audience - youth.
 The whole novel brings about a sence of adventure, but this chapter is the kindling of the story - it takes the idea and gives it what it needs to grow into a fully fledged tale of adventure.

+He uses themes like adventure and coming-of-age in Treasure Island extensively, further appealing to youth.
+It's written as a recount of the past, of what many of us thought great life could have been life back in the 1700s.
+While the book may not be particularly accurate, it certainly hits the spot in his audience.
 ## Annotated chapter
 SQUIRE TRELAWNEY, Dr. Livesey, and the rest of these gentlemen having asked me to write down the whole particulars about Treasure Island, from